 Feeling handy yet?
 Humphrey's offering the top kitchen and bath trends of the season, along with everything you need to get the look for yourself.

 When it comes to your kitchen, the latest trend isn't to match every piece to a T, but rather to mix metals in the same space.
 "You want to give the impression that the room has evolved over time," Humphrey advises.
 "If you do something like contrast a brushed-nickel faucet with oil-rubbed bronze hardware, it looks like a design decision you made on purpose."

 To keep things from looking too crazy, he suggests limiting the types of metals in the room to just two.
-In terms of cabinetry, it helps to tie the hardware together with a consistent neutral paint that complements both finishes, like this beautiful gray finish, a Pantone favorite for 2017.
+In terms of cabinetry, it helps to tie the hardware together with a consistent neutral paint that complements both finishes, like this beautiful gray finish.

 Bath: Floor Tiles and Multitasking Hardware

 For the first bathroom trend, focus on making one statement—this will keep things from looking cluttered.
 One of Humphrey's favorite ways to draw attention is installing a patterned floor tile.
 "It's an easy way to have some fun," he says.

 Contrast a tiled floor with a colorful wall, or if your floor tile has color in it, carry one of the hues into your wall paint.

 Another easy way to reduce clutter is by searching for multitasking accessories, like towel bars that have shelves for holding other products.
 While the tiling will take a bit of a lift, you can handle adding in a towel bar in just a weekend.

 While traditional cabinets conceal dishware, Humphrey says on-trend open shelving allows you to proudly display your beloved rose gold dishes or antique Moroccan teacups.
 It also brightens up the space while allowing you to simultaneously experiment with your tile choice, since more wall will be exposed.